mobilepadawan/Speakit-JS/README.md

 Speakit.stopSpeaking();
 ```

-This method will cancel the speaking process and will send a warning to the DevTools JS console by the JS **console** Object.
+This action will cancel the speaking process and will send a warning to the DevTools JS console by the JS **console** Object.
 This is not an error or an issue, it is just a warning about the user _(or webapp)_ executed a cancellation action.

 <br>
 <hr>